nkoster/trackseek/README.md

 That is useful when you want the DB file to stay in a fixed place, regardless of how or from where you start the program.

+At startup, trackseek prints which SQLite file it is using.

 You can also set `TRACKSEEK_TARGET_SAMPLE_RATE`.
 This keeps resampling configurable so you can trade off fingerprint density, DB size, and match speed.

-At startup, trackseek prints which SQLite file it is using.
+Without `TRACKSEEK_TARGET_SAMPLE_RATE` the sample rate defaults to 44100.

 # Usage